-Mayor Hancock to sign ordinance protecting immigrants in Denver on Thursday
+Hancock to sign ordinance protecting immigrants in Denver on Thursday

 DENVER — The Denver City Council unanimously passed an ordinance Monday limiting how the city works with federal immigration officials.

-Thursday, Mayor Michael Hancock will sign the bill into law.
+On Thursday, Mayor Michael Hancock will sign the bill into law.

-Council Bill 0940, also known as the Denver Public Safety Enforcement Priorities Act, memorializes existing city policies and practices to reduce fear within the immigrant community.
+The Denver Public Safety Enforcement Priorities Act memorializes existing city policies and practices to reduce fear within the immigrant community.

-A press release from Hancock’s office said the bill also seeks to clarify for everyone that Denver is not engaging in immigration enforcement.
+Hancock’s office said the bill also seeks to clarify for everyone that Denver is not engaging in immigration enforcement.

-The Act passed, 10-0, and bans city officials from asking an arrested individual’s immigration status.
+The act passed, 10-0, and bans city officials from asking an arrested individual’s immigration status.

 The city also will ignore U.S. Immigration and Customs Enforcement detainer requests and ban ICE from conducting in-person jail interviews without a warrant.